amjadmajid/Makefile/README.md

   - $^ returns the names of all the dependencies with space as the delimiter

- Action modifiers
+## Action modifiers

-	- (minus) Prefixing an action with - tells make to ignore any error occurs in that line.
+* Prefixing an action with `-` tells make to ignore any error occurs in that line.
+.
 By default, execution of a Makefile stops when any command returns a non-zero (error) value.
-	@ (at) suppresses the standard print-action-to-standard-output behaviour of make
+* @ (at) suppresses the standard print-action-to-standard-output behaviour of make
-	For exampele, @echo OutputMessage will print "OutputMessage" and suppresses printing the action echo OutputMessage.
+For exampele,`@echo OutputMessage` will print "OutputMessage" and suppresses printing the action "echo OutputMessage".

- Using PHONY to avoid file-target name conflicts
+ ## Using PHONY to avoid file-target name conflicts
 If the project directory contains a file with same names as a special target in the Makefile (i.e. all, clean), that will result in a conflict and make will produce an error.
 Using .PHONY directive to specify which targets are not ot be
 considered as files, for instance, .PHONY: all clean

- Check make execution before the actual building (dry run)
+ ## Check make execution before the actual building (dry run)
 At times, maybe when developing the Makefile, we may want to trace the make execution (and view the logged messages) without actually running the actions,
 which is time consuming.
 Simply use make -n to do a “dry run”.

- Nested Makefiles
+ ## Nested Makefiles
 To run a multiple make files in different directories, first  change directory and then invoke make.
 Using the environment variable $(MAKE) gives greater flexibility to run multiple Makefiles.
-For example, $(MAKE) enables passing the -n option for the "dry run"
+For example, $(MAKE) enables passing the
+	-n option for the "dry run"
 	subdir:
 		cd subdir %% $(MAKE)

- Using the shell command output in a variable
+ ## Using the shell command output in a variable

 	Sometimes we need to use the output from one command/action in other places in the Makefile — for example, checking versions/locations of installed libraries, or other